bbauska/meta-html-css-in-depth/readme.md

 </p>
 <!-- ![](images/image086.webp){width="6.0in" height="3.3833333333333333in"} -->

-Save the file again and opened the page.
+Save the file again and open the page.
 And everything is working as expected.

 The about page is a great addition to the little Lemon website for customers wanting to learn more about the business.
 Using embedded players is a good way to make